Tyka Nelson, a Twin Cities singer and Prince’s sister, passed away Monday morning at North Memorial Health hospital in Robbinsdale.

 She said she was writing a memoir.

-Nelson last performed in the Twin Cities in 2008 at Bunkers.
+Nelson last headlined a show in the Twin Cities in 2008 at Bunkers, though a year later she participated in a Prince Family Reunion concert at the Cabooze.
 Her last public performance was in Australia in 2018.

 Twin Cities musician Paul Peterson worked with Nelson on the 2018 tour.